Kanban-Zai/kanban-zai-version-1.0/core.md

     Trust = ( Vibability + Credibility + Reliability ) / Self Orientation (Selfishness)

-The trust equation tells us how trust is hard to build and easy to destroy.
+The trust equation explains how trust is hard to build and easy to destroy.

 ### Reputation and the Referral Chain

 Kanban-Zai is a graph.
 It provides transparency about teams and individuals not possible previously.
 [core-jml](core-jml.md)

+### Circuit Breakers ( engagement )

+a progressive list of conditions signifing the closeness to failure of the engagement relationship that gives both parties clear signals of incursions into the relationship and a path to remedy and re engage the circuit breaker

 ---